 Rather than a simple dipped or "wet" process for applying the surface metal, ion plated settings receive a negative charge under vacuum pressurization to essentially bond the surface and base metals on an atomic level, aligning the electrons of the two substances.
 Unlike basic electroplating, ion plating deposits layers of the surface metal atom-by-atom or molecule-by-molecule to ensure a lasting bond.

 The thickness of the overlay applied to a setting varies because different pieces are subject to different expectations of wear.
 For example, a ring on your hand typically sees more wear and tear than a pendant around your neck does.
 Trade standards require that the thickness of the surface metal be substantial enough to assure durable coverage of the base metal to which it has been affixed.

 If platinum is pure vanilla bean, then goldtone and silvertone are the aforementioned imitation or artificial vanilla extracts.
 Made to look like gold or silver, these metals may only contain a light wash of gold or silver color on top of a base metal.

-That is not to say that goldtone and silvertone jewelry doesn't have its place.
+That is not to say that goldtone and silvertone jewellery doesn't have its place.
 What they lack in durability, they make up for in style.
-Frequently found in costume or fashion jewelry, these affordable materials make the hottest trends inexpensive and accessible.
+Frequently found in costume or fashion jewellery, these affordable materials make the hottest trends inexpensive and accessible.